TechLabs-Berlin/wt23-wastewise/blog.md

 <img src = "images_blog/data_flow_pipeline_wastewise.png" width = 600>
 </p>

 For this, we selected the Resnet model.
 We chose this one, since it was trained using the fastai library and thus comes with an integrated image preprocessing function.
 For accessing it, we created a user interface with Gradio and deployed it on Hugginface Spaces.
 We decided to make two versions.
 A minimal version which can be accessed via an API from within JavaScript that was handed over to the WebDev team for integration with the remaining parts of the app.
 A data frow graph of our pipeline can be seen above.
 The user takes a photo within the JavaScript app.
 This is then converted to Base64.
 Via an API, it is handed as input to the image classifier and the most probable class is returned.
-Based on this, a way of disposal is recommended.
+Based on this, a way of disposal is recommended using the proposed function returning the recommendation (value) from a dictionary upon passing a waste class (key).

 Also, we made a __standalone version that *you* can use without downloading anything__ by just following the link posted below.
+This version is implemented in Python only.
+It allows you to use the image recognition feature, but it lacks the beautiful design and user friendlyness implemented by our WebDevs and user experience designers.
 It lets you take your own photos using your webcam and outputs the probabilities of the top three classes as well as a recommendation of which bin to use.
 Usage is explained at the top of the linked page and demonstrated in the GIF below.
 A special feature exclusively integrated in our standalone version is that a class activation map (CAM) can be added to the uploaded image.
 As described in the chapter about neural network training, this is a method contributing to machine learning interpretability.
 Parts of the image contributing to the confidence of the model during classification are marked in red.
 The intensity of the color is proportional to the relevance of the respetive part of the image.
 In the deployed version, a basic CAM algorithm is used.
 We also tested a Shapley-based interpretation, but this was associated with significantly longer computation.
 While it would have provided additional insights, we figured a user would not want to wait this long.

 Finally, we would like to add some reservations before you try out WasteWise: As the deployed model currently still is just a prototype, it can only distinguish between 20 classes and still makes a lot of mistakes.
 The reasons for this are described in the previous chapters.
 In case we will be able to acquire more realistic user data in the future, we might further improve accuracy and add more classes.